Don't waste that compost

 We have teamed up with Get Composting to offer compost bins at subsidised prices, helping local gardeners to adopt an eco-friendly method of disposing of waste while benefitting their own gardens.

 Putting kitchen waste such as fruit and vegetable peelings, egg shells and tea bags in your composter as well as grass cuttings and leaves from your garden is as easy as putting something in your normal bin.
 It's also environmentally friendly and best of all, once you have paid for the composter, it's completely free.

-Once the food has broken down to compost, dig the nutrient rich material into your soil.
-The breaking down usually takes a year but can be speeded up if you do things like making sure that you have the right balance between green and brown matter in the bin, by making sure that the contents of the bin are not too wet or too dry and by stirring the contents of the composter to keep it aerated.
+Once the food is broken down to compost, dig the nutrient rich material into your soil.
+The breaking down usually takes a year but can be speeded up if you do things like making sure you have the right balance between green and brown matter in the bin, by making sure the contents of the bins are not too wet or too dry and by stirring contents of the composter to keep it aerated.
 Locating your home composter in a sunny position also speeds up the process.